Happy Life Hacks for Your Work and Home Routine

 Practice Meeting Etiquette

 Limit your meetings to a maximum of 45 minutes to avoid an unfocused audience or include breaks for longer meetings.
 I personally find that 30 minutes is the ideal amount of time for discussion and efficiency.
-Consider who really needs to be in the meeting to avoid wasting others’ time and creating unnecessary conversations.
+Consider who really needs to be in the meeting to avoid wasting others’ time and having unnecessary conversations.

 Include any meeting details beforehand.
 This helps attendees know if it is a relevant or irrelevant meeting to them, get on the same page, and prepare questions or notes ahead of time.
 High five for better meetings!